 I recommend flushing the system to clear dirt and debris before installing the drip emitters.

 We purchased all of the supplies from a local home improvement store.
 The total cost of supplies was approximately $300 to convert both the front and back yard sprinklers to drip irrigation.

 Overall, it was a simple project that took about eight hours to complete.
-Now I can use our automatic sprinkler system to water the landscape beds; saving time, money, and knowing that water is getting to the roots…not on the sidewalk.
+Now I can use our automatic sprinkler system to water the landscape beds; saving time, and money, and knowing that water is getting to the roots…not on the sidewalk.

 You might like these lawn tool & equipment tips

 Comparing Spike & Core Lawn Aerators.
-How to choose the best aerator, benefits that each type brings, make an informed decision.
+How to choose the best aerator, the benefits that each type brings, make an informed decision.
 Lawn care tips and advice.

 How to winterize a sprinkler system using the ‘blow out’ method.
 Helpful DIY lawn care tips and advice for planting and growing grass.